rckeely/module-tidyverse/tidyverse.slides.md

 ## Loading Data

-Reading csv's can be done with:
+Reading csv's can be done in base R with:

 ```{R}
 read.csv('path/to/myfile.csv')